Federation of Expellees: Nazi background

-The Polish daily newspaper Rzeczpospolita reported that during BdV meetings in 2003, publications using hate-language to describe Poles butchering Germans were available for sale, as were recordings of Waffen SS marches on compact discs, including those glorifying the Invasion of Poland.
-Also, far right groups openly distributed their materials at BdV meetings.
-While the BdV officially denied responsibility for this, no steps were taken to address the concerns raised.
+The Polish daily newspaper Rzeczpospolita reported that during BdV meetings in 2003, publications expressing anti-Polish sentiment and accusing Poles of ethnic cleansing towards ethnic Germans were available for sale, as were recordings of Waffen SS marches on compact discs, including songs glorifying the Invasion of Poland.
+Also, far right organizations openly distributed their materials at BdV meetings.
+While the BdV officially denied involvement in this, no steps were taken to address the concerns raised.

-In February 2009, the Polish newspaper Polska wrote that over one third of the Federation top officials were former Nazi activists, and based this on an article published by the German magazine Der Spiegel in 2006.
-The German paper Frankfurter Allgemeine Zeitung wrote that Der Spiegel said this not in respect to the Federation of Expellees, but in respect to a predecessor organization that was dissolved in 1957.
+In February 2009, the Polish newspaper Polska alleged that over one third of the Federation top officials were former Nazi activists, and based this on a 2006 article published by the German magazine Der Spiegel.
+The German paper Frankfurter Allgemeine Zeitung, later revealed that Der Spiegel had written this not in respect to the Federation of Expellees, but instead about a previous organization that was dissolved in 1957.

+In 2019, the Federation's Vice President Siegbert Ortmann acknowledged that several members of the organization had been former Nazis, as well that some members had expressed support for far-right parties like NPD and AfD, he also reiterated that the organization would not cooperate with AfD.